yiisoft/yii2/docs/guide/runtime-logging.md

 ## Log Targets <a name="log-targets"></a>

-A log target is an instance of [[yii\log\Target]] class or its child class.
+A log target is an instance of the [[yii\log\Target]] class or its child class.
 It filters the log messages by their severity levels and categories and then exports them to some medium.
-For example, a  [[yii\log\DbTarget|database target]] exports the filtered log messages to a database table, while a [[yii\log\EmailTarget|email target]] exports the log messages to specified email addresses.
+For example, a  [[yii\log\DbTarget|database target]] exports the filtered log messages to a database table, while an [[yii\log\EmailTarget|email target]] exports the log messages to specified email addresses.

 You can register multiple log targets in an application by configuring them through the `log` [application component](structure-application-components.md)